TEDxAuckland/tedx-auckland-site/src/_posts/2019-03-06-what-does-too-touristy-mean.md

 My advice?
 Be open to new experiences, increase your tolerance towards other tourists, have cultural sensitivity, and some knowledge of the area - as this can help you to become a good tourist.
 If you generalise tourism as being negative and forget to identify some of the positive aspects, you can miss out on some truly memorable experiences.

-> Tara is the Social Media Manager for TEDxAuckland.
+> Tara Ranchhod is the Social Media Manager for TEDxAuckland.
 She is interested in creating thought-provoking stories through her writing and photography.